ramytanios/FEM_FractionalOrder/README.md

 ## Option Pricing under Feller-Lévy models.

-This repository contains the C++ codes for my work as a research assistant at the Seminar for Applied Mathematics at ETH Zürich.
+* This repository contains the C++ codes for my work as a research assistant at the Seminar for Applied Mathematics at ETH Zürich.
-The topic of my project was: Option Pricing under Feller-Lévy models.
+* The topic of my project was: Option Pricing under Feller-Lévy models.
+* The codes contain the Finite Element Method implementation for option pricing.